SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Emergency Shelter

 Hardly anyone knows when and where a disaster will strike, making it hard to be 100 percent prepared at all times.
-One way to close this preparedness gap is to find ways of assembling an emergency shelter on the spot.
+One way to close this preparedness gap is to find ways to assembling an emergency shelter on the spot.

 These sorts of prepper shelters include things like stick huts or tarp tents.
 These quick-and-dirty solutions are definitely accessible to someone with the right set of skills.